nealbob/nealbob.github.io/_posts/2019-7-18-waterprice.md

 ---
 layout: post
 title: Drought and climate change are driving high water prices in the Murray-Darling Basin
-excerpt: "Another article I wrote for the conversation"
+excerpt: "Another article for the conversation"
 modified: 2019-07-17
 tags: [Climate change, ABARES, water]
 comments: true